OpenRefine/OpenRefine/docs/docs/technical-reference/architecture.md

 - an iteration over the rows matching the facets' constraints
 - information on how to render the facets (e.g., choice and count pairs for a list facet, histogram for a numeric range facet)

-When the engine config JSON arrives in an HTTP request on the server-side, a `com.google.refine.browsing.Engine` object is constructed and initialized with that JSON.
-It in turns constructs zero or more `com.google.refine.browsing.facets.Facet` objects.
-Then for each facet, the engine calls its `getRowFilter()` method, which returns `null` if the facet isn't constrained in anyway, or a `com.google.refine.browsing.filters.RowFilter` object.
+When the engine config JSON arrives in an HTTP request on the server-side, a `org.openrefine.browsing.Engine` object is constructed and initialized with that JSON.
+It in turns constructs zero or more `org.openrefine.browsing.facets.Facet` objects.
+Then for each facet, the engine calls its `getRowFilter()` method, which returns `null` if the facet isn't constrained in anyway, or a `org.openrefine.browsing.filters.RowFilter` object.
 Then, to when iterating over a project's rows, the engine calls on all row filters' `filterRow()` method.
 If and only if all row filters return `true` the row is considered to match the facets' constraints.
 How each row filter works depends on the corresponding type of facet.

 To produce information on how to render a particular facet in the UI, the engine follows the same procedure described in the previous except it skips over the facet in question.
 In other words, it produces an iteration over all rows constrained by the other facets.
 Then it feeds that iteration to the facet in question by calling the facet's `computeChoices()` method.
 This gives the method a chance to compute the rendering information for its UI counterpart on the client-side.
 When all facets have been given a chance to compute their rendering information, the engine calls all facets to serialize their information as JSON and returns the JSON to the client-side.
 Only one HTTP call is needed to compute all facets.